 More About Me

-Most of my childhood was spent living in a hundred-year-old farmhouse set on two acres in Holly, Michigan.
-I spent my time climbing trees, selling zucchini at the edge of our yard, acting in plays, laughing with my several siblings, playing with friends, and reading.
+I lived most of my childhood in a hundred-year-old farmhouse set on two acres in Holly, Michigan — climbing trees, selling zucchini at the edge of our yard, laughing with my six siblings, playing with friends, and reading.
+For a few of those years, I lived with my family in the fabulous city of São Paulo, Brazil.

 Fun Facts About Me